-Postdoctoral fellows are encouraged not only to work with faculty but to build upon prior work as they become independent researchers.
+Postdoctoral fellows are encouraged to work with faculty as well as build upon prior work as they become independent researchers.
 PSTC-affiliated postdoctoral fellows focus on developing their research, publications, and grant portfolios.
 They may also teach a course (depending on the position's funding sources) and have the opportunity to participate in Brown courses.

 Affiliated postdoctoral fellows have access to the same PSTC services as faculty and students, including high performance computing and pre- and post-award administration.
 The Center provides a stimulating environment and excellent infrastructure for junior scholars to hone their skills through professionalization workshops, editorial support, and developing conference and job-talk presentation skills.